Arthrougs/Palindrome-Word-Counter/README.md

     Accepts string input and formats to remove any special characters IE: periods, commas.
 It then sends the input string to a method for palindrome checking.
     Also specifies what character to split at for the CheckPalindromeCount method.

-  <h3>CheckPalindromeSetnance</h3>
+  <h3>CheckPalindromeSentence</h3>
     Accepts string input and calls the CheckPalindromeCount method, specifying that it splits the string on every period.

-  <h3>CheckUniqueWord</h3>
+  <h3>CheckUniqueWords</h3>
     Accepts string input and formats the string to remove any special characters.
 Uses a dictionary to keep track of unique words and the amount of times they occur in a key-value pair.

   <h3>CheckWordsWithLetter</h3>
     Accepts string input, then allows the user to input a letter to check how many words occur in the paragraph with the specified letter.

   <h3>CheckPalindromeCount</h3>
     Accepts string and character parameters.
 The character parameter is used to split the input string into sections that can be used for palindrome checking.
 In the case of a space, individual words will be checked.
-In the case of a period full sentances will be checked.
+In the case of a period full sentences will be checked.

   <h3>ReverseString</h3>
     Accepts string input and returns a reversed version of that string.